Skip to content Accessibility statement

 Project Summary

-People with complex emotional needs, chronic emotion dysregulation, or a diagnosis of Emotionally Unstable Personality Disorder or Borderline Personality Disorder, can have chaotic relationships, experience highly distressing changes in mood and urges to harm themselves.
-It is one of the most challenging mental health conditions to live with, for the person, and for their carers or family members.
-Carers can often become overwhelmed with the needs of the person they care for.
-Currently, there is a lack of research into the most effective way to support carers in these challenging environments.
+People with chronic emotion dysregulation, or a diagnosis of Emotionally Unstable Personality Disorder or Borderline Personality Disorder, can experience chaotic relationships, highly distressing changes in mood and urges to harm themselves.
+It is one of the most challenging mental health conditions to live with, for the person, and for their unpaid carers or family members.
+These carers can often become overwhelmed with the needs and behaviours of the person they care for.
+Currently, there is a lack of research into the most effective way to support carers in their challenging environments.

-A course has been designed as an intervention specifically for carers of people with chronic emotion dysregulation.
+An intervention specifically created for carers of people with chronic emotion dysregulation is being considered for use in the NHS, as standard practice.
 It was originally developed in the US and adapted for the UK, and consists of 12, 2-hour, weekly, peer-supported group sessions, delivered online.
 The course aims to inform carers about chronic emotion dysregulation; stress the importance of maintaining personal wellbeing; and equip carers with skills to support loved-ones in crisis.
-However, we don't know whether this course benefits carers or the people they support, so we plan to undertake a feasibility trial.
+We want to know whether this course benefits carers or the people they support, so we first undertook an NIHR-funded feasibility trial in March 2024-April 2026.

-The trial will offer the course to one group of carers and, as a comparison, another group will be offered the support currently available.
-We will ask carers and their loved-ones if there is any improvement in their lives at the end of the intervention and after a 9-month follow-up period.
-We will interview carers, people with chronic emotion dysregulation and healthcare staff, to assess their views on the acceptability of the trial and the intervention.
+The trial offered the course to one group of carers and, as a comparison, another group were offered the support currently available.
+We asked carers and their loved-ones if there was any improvement in their lives at the end of the intervention and after a 9-month follow-up period.
+We interviewed carers, people with chronic emotion dysregulation and healthcare staff, to assess their views on the acceptability of the trial and the intervention.

-This study was initially devised by a mental health carer with lived experience of supporting a loved one, who was an NHS service user, with chronic emotional difficulties: including multiple suicide attempts and self-harm.
-The study aims to evaluate the value of such carers participating in a 12-week support and skills course.
-The study also aims to evaluate if improving carers' wellbeing and skills has an impact on the person they are supporting: the service user.
-The study is a Feasibility Trial, to determine whether a full-trial is possible, since recruitment of both carers and service-users to a research trial, for such an intervention, has not been done before in the UK.
+This research study was initially devised by a mental health carer with lived-experience of supporting a loved one, who was an NHS service user, with chronic emotional difficulties: including multiple suicide attempts and self-harm.
+The study aimed to assess the value of such carers participating in a 12-week support and skills course; and to see if improving carers' wellbeing and skills has an impact on the person they are supporting: the service user.
+The Feasibility Trial was conducted first, to determine whether a full-trial is possible, since recruitment of both carers and service-users to a research trial, for such an intervention, has not been done before in the UK.

 The study is run from the University of York.
 There are three study sites: Bristol, Essex and South Yorkshire/South Humberside (UK)